nimious/egl/README.md

 io-egl contains bindings to *Khronos EGL* for the [Nim](http://nim-lang.org) programming language.
-EGL is an interface between Khronos rendering APIs such as OpenGL ES or OpenVG and the underlying native platform window system.
-It handles graphics context management, surface/buffer binding, and rendering synchronization and enables high-performance, accelerated, mixed-mode 2D and 3D rendering using other Khronos APIs.
+EGL is an interface between Khronos rendering APIs such as *OpenGL ES* or *OpenVG* and the underlying native platform window system.

 ## Supported Platforms